 Museums

-Museo Palacio Canton - This Porfirian-era palace was built in 1911 in a Parisian beaux arts style and it's home to a great collection of Maya artifacts.
+Museo Palacio Cantón - This Porfirian-era palace was built in 1911 in a Parisian beaux arts style and it's now home to a great collection of Maya artifacts.

 Some other museums

-• Museo Casa Montejo - It has a good collection of antiques and it's free.
+- Museo Casa Montejo - It is located right in the main square, has a good collection of antiques and it's free.

-• Palacio de la Música - all bout Yucatan music.
+- Palacio de la Música - all about Yucatan music.

 Sports